remorses/skema/README.md

 ```

 ## todo features
-- add ingore_graphl in a description to hide certain fields to a certain lang
+- add [no graphql] in a description to hide certain fields to a certain lang
 - add ! after lists and strings

 ## todo: